May 6, 2025

 August Classes begin

 Loyola accepts students on a rolling basis until spots are filled.
-However, to ensure you have the best chance of getting into this school, you should apply as early as possible when there are the most seats available.
+However, to ensure you have the best chance of getting into this school, you should apply as early as possible when the most seats are available.

 FAQs: Getting Into Loyola Medical School